-The Union Health Secretary, B. P. Sharma laid down the road map for implementation of the AIIMS e-Hospital project soon after the launch of the AIIMS OPD Transformation Project.
-He wanted all the modules to be completed in a period of one year, i.e., by December 2016.
-From January to July 2016, Secretary DeiTY, Aruna Sharma met AIIMS teams a number of times.
+- 38. Health Secretary B.P.Sharma laid down the roadmap for implementation of the AIIMS e-Hospital project soon after the launch of the AIIMS OPD Transformation project.
+He wanted all the modules to be completed in a period of one year, i.e. by December 2016.
+From January to July 2016, Secretary DeiTY Aruna Sharma met AIIMS teams a number of times.
 AIIMS coordinated with DeiTY on a weekly basis.
-Additional Secretary DeiTY, Dr. Ajay Kumar would visit AIIMS regularly for stakeholder meetings in Dr. Ramalingaswamy Boardroom.
-The modules that were considered for early implementation were the RIS-PACS (Radiology Information System and Picture Archiving and Communications Systems), the laundry module, the dietary module, the blood bank, establishment of kiosks with net banking facilities and billing modules.
-The interlinking of laboratories along with in-patient data was also taken up.

-The AIIMS procured the RIS-PACS for Department of Radiology at a cost Rs.
-5.2 crore.
-The NIC, Tripura team was available on video conferencing for each of these meetings.
-The stakeholders attending the meetings involved dieticians, hospital administrators, radiology faculty, blood bank faculty, financial advisors and software programmers.
-By June 2016, each of the modules envisaged for computerization under the e-Hospital Project was completed.
+Additional Secretary DeiTY Dr. Ajay Kumar would visit AIIMS regularly for stakeholder meetings in Dr. Ramalingaswamy Board room.
+The modules that were considered for early implementation were the RIS -PACS (Radiology Information System and Picture Archiving and Communications Systems), the Laundry Module, the Dietary Module, the Blood Bank, establishment of Kiosks with Net Banking Facilities and Billing Modules.
+The inter-linking of Laboratories along with in-Patient data was also taken up. - 39.
+AIIMS procured the RIS-PACS for Department of Radiology at a cost Rs.
+5.2 crores.
+The NIC Tripura team was in available on video conferencing for each of these meetings.
+The stakeholders attending the meetings involved Dieticians, Hospital Administrators, Radiology Faculty, Blood Bank Faculty, Financial Advisors and software programmers.
+By June 2016, each of the modules envisaged for computerization under the e-Hospital project was completed. - 40.

-Vol. XLIV No. 2 and Vol. XLV No. 1, January-December 2017

 The billing module was pursued with a lot of vigor.
-Former Health Secretary, P.K.
-Hota admitted to AIIMS found it extremely tedious to get discharged on a Sunday when only the cash counter was operational.
-He recommended that priority should not only be given to OPD registration but also to the discharge of in-patients.
-We took P.K.
-Hota's advice and ensured that the billing module was successfully completed as part of the e-Hospital Project.
-The entire task that the Health Secretary B.P.
-Sharma had laid out for AIIMS was completed nearly six months ahead of schedule.
-It was possible due to the unstinting support received from Secretary DeiTY, Aruna Sharma and Additional Secretary, Dr. Ajay Kumar in addition to senior NIC officials, Rajesh Gera, Arun Rampal and Sudhir.

-The Cabinet Secretary was the chief guest at the symposium to mark the occasion of AIIMS reaching the milestone of India's First Fully Digital Public 'Hospital.
+Former Health Secretary P.K.Hota admitted to AIIMS found it extremely tedious to get discharged on a Sunday when only cash counter is operational.
+He recommended that priority should not only be given to OPD registration but also to discharge of in-patients.
+We took P.K.Hota's advise and ensured that the Billing module was successfully completed as part of the e-Hospital Project.
+The entire task that the Health Secretary B.P.Sharma had laid out for AIIMS was completed nearly 6 months ahead of schedule.
+It was possible due to the unstinting support received from Secretary DeiTY Aruna Sharma and Additional Secretary Dr. Ajay Kumar in addition to Senior NIC Officials, Rajesh Gera, Arun Rampal and Sudhir. - 41.
+The Cabinet Secretary was the chief guest at the symposium to mark the occasion of AIIMS reaching the milestone of India's First Fully Digital Public Hospital.
 It was a landmark event.